Jeffery Taubenberger: Early life

+Career

+In 1988 he began training to become a pathologist at the National Cancer Institute of the National Institutes of Health.
+In 1993 he was recruited to start a new lab at the Armed Forces Institute of Pathology (AFIP) in order to apply molecular techniques to the Institute's pathology work.
+After a year he was promoted to chief of the Division of Molecular Pathology.
+This included a research lab, where he was free to pursue questions of basic science.

-The AFIP was one of more than a dozen tenant facilities located on the campus of the Walter Reed Army Medical Center in the north-east of Washington, so its director reported to the Surgeon General of the Army and not to the commander at Walter Reed.
-It had originally been established by a Civil War general as the Army Medical Museum in 1862 to combat “diseases of the battlefield”.
-Before AFIP closed in 2011 as a result of the 2005 Base Realignment and Closure Act, the pathology division acted most of its time as a consultant, giving second opinions free of charge to the military and for a fee to civilian physicians.
-It handled tens of thousands of cases yearly on the understanding that it may keep a representative sample from any case.
-In this way it had collected tissue samples of some 2,600,000 people from surgical and autopsy material, mostly in the form of dice-sized pieces of tissue fixed in formalin and embedded in wax blocks of paraffin.
+The AFIP was one of more than a dozen tenants located by the Walter Reed Army Medical Center in northeast Washington, so its director reported to the Surgeon General of the Army.
+It had been established by a Civil War general as the Army Medical Museum in 1862 to combat “diseases of the battlefield”.
+Before AFIP closed in 2011 as a result of the 2005 Base Realignment and Closure Act, the pathology division spent most of its time as a consultant, giving free second opinions to the military and for a fee to civilian physicians.
+It handled tens of thousands of cases yearly on the understanding that it could keep a representative sample from any case.
+In this way it collected tissue samples of some 2,600,000 people from surgical and autopsy material, mostly in the form of dice-sized pieces of tissue fixed in formalin and embedded in wax blocks of paraffin.

-A dolphin disease

-The AFIP also worked on veterinary diseases.
 In the winter of 1987 half the population of bottlenosed dolphins along the Atlantic seaboard of the United States died of a mysterious disease.
-From samples taken from washed up dolphins a veterinary pathologist at the AFIP suspected a viral infection.
-In 1991 Albert Osterhaus managed to isolate a morbillivirus from dolphins who fell victim to a similar disease in the Mediterranean, but the samples from the first die-off were considered to be too degraded to isolate any viruses.
-Nevertheless, Taubenberger was asked to give it a try.
+A veterinary pathologist at AFIP suspected a viral infection.
+In 1991 Albert Osterhaus isolated a morbillivirus from dolphins who fell victim to a similar disease in the Mediterranean, but the samples from the first die-off were too degraded to isolate any viruses.
+Taubenberger was part of a group of researchers who characterized the morbillivruses by modifying the new technique of PCR.

-In the late 1980s Kary Mullis had found a way to duplicate DNA strands by a technique called Polymerase Chain Reaction (PCR).
-Using this method molecular biologist Amy Krafft eventually managed to isolate fragments of morbillivirus RNA.
-Here, the team perfected the techniques to extract RNA by PCR from highly degraded tissue (If you set out with an anti-sense RNA strand – as is the case with influenza or morbilliviruses – you first have to copy it back into a sense DNA strand).